 The Convention on the Recognition and Enforcement of Foreign Arbitral Awards (the New York Convention) continues to govern the enforcement of international arbitral awards.

 The New York Convention is a United Nations convention and therefore not affected by Brexit.

 The UK and all EU member states are included within the 161 nations which are signatories to the New York Convention.

-The impact on how businesses enforce arbitral awards internationally after the end of the transition period will be relatively limited.
+The impact on how businesses enforce arbitral awards internationally from the end of the transition period is relatively limited.

 For more information, see the UK government guidance on ADR and ODR after the end of the transition period.